Reputational Bargaining and Inefficient Technology Adoption: Analysis Results

 \section{Analysis \& Results}

 Section \ref{sub2.2} analyzes a benchmark where the buyer can observe the seller's adoption decision.
-Section \ref{sub3.1} analyzes a reputational bargaining game in which the seller's cost is his private information and is drawn from an \textit{exogenous} distribution.
-Section \ref{sub3.2} analyzes the reputational bargaining game with \textit{endogenous} technology adoption.
-Our main result, Theorem \ref{Theorem2}, shows that reputation concerns lead to costly delays and inefficient technology adoption \textit{if and only if} there are large social gains from adoption.
-We also explain the subtleties when the cost distribution is \textit{endogenous}.
+Section \ref{sub3.1} analyzes a reputational bargaining game where the seller's cost is drawn from an \textit{exogenous} distribution and is his private information.
+Section \ref{sub3.2} analyzes reputational bargaining with \textit{endogenous} technology adoption.
+Our main result, Theorem \ref{Theorem2}, shows that costly delays and inefficient technology adoption can arise in equilibrium \textit{if and only if} there are large social gains from adoption.
+We also explain the subtleties when analyzing models with endogenous cost distributions.